twbs/blog/src/content/posts/2022/bootstrap-4-6-2.md

 [Review the GitHub v4.6.2 release changelog](https://github.com/twbs/bootstrap/releases/tag/v4.6.2) for more details.

 From here, we don't expect to ship any meaningful updates to v4.6.x other than major security or dependency updates.
-Everything will focus on v5 and beyond after this release, starting with the stable release of v5.2.0 in the next couple of weeks.
+Everything will focus on v5 and beyond after this release, starting with the stable release of v5.2.0.
 Bootstrap 4 will officially end of life January 1, 2023, though you're obviously welcome to continue using it longer than that.
 Follow our [release repo](https://github.com/twbs/release) to stay in the loop on release maintenance status.

 ## Support the team